George Holding

-George Edward Bell Holding (born April 17, 1968) is an American politician, lawyer, and former federal prosecutor who is a former United States Representative for North Carolina's 2nd congressional district from 2017 to 2021.
+George Edward Bell Holding (born April 17, 1968) is an American politician, lawyer, and former federal prosecutor who is a former United States representative for North Carolina's 2nd congressional district from 2017 to 2021.
 He previously represented the 13th District from 2013 to 2017.
 Holding is a member of the Republican Party.
 The district Holding represented stretched from just southwest of Raleigh to just east of Rocky Mount.
 He served as the United States Attorney for North Carolina's Eastern District from 2006 to 2011.

 Holding announced in December 2019 that he would not run for re-election in 2020, after court-mandated redistricting made the district significantly more Democratic.

+On September 9, 2025, Holding was nominated to be the US Director of the European Bank for Reconstruction and Development by President Donald Trump.

 Early life, education, and early law career

 The youngest of five children, Holding grew up in Raleigh.
 He is a member of the Holding family which founded the First Citizens Bank in Smithfield.
 He attended the Groton School in Massachusetts.
 He attended Wake Forest University, studying Classics.
 After earning a Bachelor of Arts degree, he studied law at Wake Forest University School of Law.
 During law school, he met his future wife, Lucy Herriott.
 They married after graduating and returned to Raleigh where Holding practiced law with Kilpatrick Stockton.

 In 1998, Holding left the practice of law to serve as legislative counsel to U.S. Senator Jesse Helms in Washington.
 He was employed by Maupin Taylor, a Raleigh law firm, from 2001 to 2002.
 Holding joined the U.S. Attorney's office for the Eastern District of North Carolina in 2002, working under Frank DeArmon Whitney.
 Under Whitney, the U.S. Attorney's office prosecuted a number of high-profile public corruption cases, including former state Agriculture Commissioner Meg Scott Phipps, former state House Speaker Jim Black and former U.S. Representative Frank Ballance.
 Whitney left his position as U.S. Attorney when he became a judge for the United States District Court for the Western District of North Carolina.